AlexsLemonade/sc-data-integration/scripts/README.md

 **Note* You should not use the `--repeat_filtering` option here because there will not be any unfiltered SCE files to use to perform filtering so the workflow will report an error.

-Finally, ScPCA data should be processed through the `00e-process-scpca-citeseq.R` so that any potential CITE-Seq data in the SCE object is filtered and normalized, and results will be stored in the local `results/scpca/scpca-downstream-analyses_citeseq` folder.
+Finally, ScPCA data should be processed through the `01a-process-scpca-citeseq.R` so that any potential CITE-Seq data in the SCE object is filtered and normalized.
+For any SCE files with CITE-Seq data, results will be stored in the local `results/scpca/scpca-downstream-analyses_citeseq` folder.

 ### Generating the mitochondrial gene list